LinusCastelino/Data-Conversion-and-Organization/README.md

 This project contains 2 examples-
 1. Conversion of Java object to XML and vice-versa.
 2. Conversion of Java object to JSON and vice-versa.

+It also contains a sample project on object serialization and deserialization, and a basic ORM module project.